Conditions it supports:

 - Posture Re-Education

 Pelvic Floor Therapy for women and men is offered at Physio Logic.
 This includes the treatment of pelvic dysfunctions through the rehabilitation of the many muscles, ligaments, and nerves within the pelvis.
 These conditions can range from minor to severe.
-Common concerns include pain, urinary and bowel incontinence, and sexual dysfunction.
+Common concerns include pain, urinary and bowel incontinence.

 Postpartum Pain And Weakness